This is the privacy notice of YewBiz Ltd.

 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 For example, we may aggregate your technical data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your customer data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.

 We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.

-We may use Customer Data, User Data, Technical Data and Marketing Data to deliver relevant website content and advertisements to you (including Facebook adverts or other display advertisements) and to measure or understand the effectiveness of the advertising we serve you.
+We may use Customer Data, User Data, Technical Data, Marketing Data and Email Communications Data to deliver relevant website content and advertisements to you (including Facebook adverts or other display advertisements) and to measure or understand the effectiveness of the advertising we serve you.
 We may also use such data to send other marketing communications to you.
 Our lawful ground for this processing is legitimate interests which is to grow our business.

 We may process your personal data without your knowledge or consent where this is required or permitted by law.
 We reserve the right to carry out automated decision making or automated profiling.